Xorlent/DNS-Data-Diode/README.md

 **DNSDiode is a .NET 8.0 Windows Service that implements a secure, one-way data transfer mechanism using DNS TXT record queries.
 The service operates in two modes: Client (sender) and Server (receiver), enabling secure file transfer across network boundaries where traditional bidirectional communication is restricted.**

-In my tests, compressed data transfer speeds averaged 27kbps (dial-up speeds) which, for CSV and other text-based file formats, could translate to greater than 250kbps, which is respectable.
+In my tests, compressed data transfer speeds averaged 27kbps (dial-up speeds) which, for CSV and other highly compressible file formats, could translate to greater than 250kbps, which is respectable.

 ## Overview